Patrick Hickey (artist): Early life, family, and education

-Patrick Hickey was born on the 27 April 1927 in Bannu, British India, which is now a part of Pakistan.
-His father was involved in the Indian Army (1st Punjab Regiment) as a colonel.
-Although Hickey discovered early on that he had a passion for art, his family had no history of being involved in that industry.
-As his family moved from Bannu to Bedford in England, he began his education in Yorkshire at Ampleforth College from 1939 to 1945.
-Despite having a passion for art and paintings, Hickey only wanted to paint for the first time after he had received an acceptable and stable education, specifically because of the financial risks of that activity and the lack of artistic education and tools that were provided in Ireland at that time.
-Therefore, Hickey moved to Ireland in 1948 to study Italian, architecture, and history of art in University College Dublin (UCD) in the south of Dublin.
+Patrick Hickey was born 27 April 1927 in Bannu, British India, which is now a part of Pakistan.
+His father served as a colonel in the Indian Army's 1st Punjab Regiment.
+Hickey discovered early on that he had a passion for art, although his family had no particular artistic background.
+His family returned to England, settling in Bedford.
+Hickey was educated at Ampleforth College between 1939 and 1945.
+Despite his passion for art, Hickey chose to postpone painting professionally until he had completed a thorough academic education, reflecting the financial risks of an artistic career and the limited availability of art training and resources in post-war Ireland.
+Hickey moved to Ireland in 1948 to study Italian, architecture, and history of art in University College Dublin (UCD).